stymphalide/java_project/Readme.md

 # Java Project
 This project is being created as a programming project in Informatics class.
-The first part of the projectwill include looking for a certain topic and goals for the project.
+The first part of the project will include looking for a certain topic and goals for the project.
 ## Ideas For Topics
 - Multi-dimensional simplified Chess board
 - Some kind of Card Game